 BUILD Research Mentors play a critical role in the undergraduate research experience.
-A well-matched pairing of BUILD scholar with a BUILD research mentor is critical to the success of this training program.
+A well-matched pairing of BUILD scholar or fellow with a BUILD research mentor is critical to the success of this training program.

 Training with a BUILD research mentor operates on an apprenticeship model: Trainees learn from their mentors by observing and assisting with their mentor’s research.
 Mentors serve as role models for the trainees and as a resource for information.
 The research mentor provides the undergraduate researcher with rigorous guidance regarding research activities, academic achievement, graduate education and professional goals.

 The overarching objective of this collaboration is to develop the undergraduate researcher's confidence, research skills, and critical thinking abilities in order to succeed in their undergraduate career, in graduate school and as research professionals.